-In 1957, the second year of operation, St. Andrew School was staffed by the Sisters of Charity of Our Lady of Mercy and assisted by lay teachers.
-The Sisters of Charity left Myrtle Beach in 1973 and were replaced by the Little Franciscan Sisters of Mary, whose Provincial House is located in Worcester, Massachusetts.
-Principal Sister Irene Rioux O.S.F. and three sisters along with seven lay teachers educated the students of the school from 1973 to 1987.
+In 1957, the second year of operation, St. Andrew School was staffed by the Sisters of Charity of Our Lady of Mercy, assisted by lay teachers.
+The Sisters of Charity left Myrtle Beach in 1973, and were replaced by the Little Franciscan Sisters of Mary, whose Provincial House is located in Worcester, Massachusetts.
+During the period 1973-1987, Sister Irene Rioux O.S.F., Principal, and three sisters, along with seven lay teachers, educated the students of the school.

-A very active Parent Teacher Organization (PTO) has enabled St. Andrew to expand its physical plant without incurring any long-term debt.
-In 1989, a new wing was added to the front of the existing school.
-It included a classroom, a science lab, a computer lab and administrative offices.
-This addition allowed the school to add a kindergarten, expand the library, and greatly enhance its curriculum.
-Upon completion of this project, money was available to pay the construction costs within one year.
-This was due largely to the PTO annual fund-raiser, “Taste of the Town".
+A very active PTO has enabled St. Andrew to expand its physical plant without incurring any long-term debt.
+In 1989 a new wing was added to the front of the existing school.
+It included a classroom, a science lab, a computer lab, and administrative offices.
+This addition allowed the school to add a Kindergarten, expand the library, and greatly enhance its curriculum.
+Upon completion of this project, money was available to pay the construction cost within one year.
+This was due largely to the PTO annual fundraiser, "Taste of the Town".
 This yearly event has become a very prominent part of the fall social scene in Myrtle Beach.
-It has not only provided an excellent source of income, but also adds to the fine reputation of St. Andrew.
+It has not only provided an excellent source of income, but also adds to the exceptional reputation of St. Andrew.

-In November 2005, St. Andrew was named a National Blue Ribbon School by the US Department of Education.
-Nomination for this prestigious designation was predicated upon our students’ excellent scores on the Iowa Test of Basic Skills, a national standardized test which was given each fall.
+In November 2005, our school was named a National Blue Ribbon School by the US Department of Education.
+Nomination for this prestigious designation was predicated upon our students’ excellent scores on the Iowa Test of Basic Skills, a national standardized test which is given each fall.
 The evaluation committee looked for evidence of exceptional instruction techniques, innovative programs, parental and community involvement, and a balanced extracurricular program.
-St. Andrew received high marks in all areas.
+St. Andrew School received high marks in all areas.

 Our new gymnasium, the Community Life Center (CLC), opened in November 2006.
-It is used for physical education, organized sports, and many school and parish gatherings.
+It is used for PE, organized sports, and many school and parish gatherings.

-During the 2010-2011 school year, St. Andrew along with the entire Diocese of Charleston became accredited by the Southern Association of Colleges and Schools (SACS) through AdvancED.
-Summer 2011 brought on an extensive renovation and addition to our school building.
-An art room, music room, new Kindergarten, new Library/Media Center, Health Room, and new offices have been added.
+Summer 2011 brought on extensive renovation and addition to our school building.
+An art room, music room, new Kindergarten classroom, new Library/Media Center, and new offices have been added.
 These improvements are allowing our programs to be enriched and expanded.
 In 2015, a new security system, fencing, and cameras were installed to further secure our campus and provide a safe environment for our students and faculty.